Madeleine Pelletier: Biography

 Pelletier originally trained as an anthropologist studying the relationship between skull size and intelligence after Paul Broca with Charles Letourneau and Léonce Manouvrier.
 When she left anthropology she attacked the concept of skull size as a determinant of intelligence distinguishing the sexes.

 Following her break with anthropology Pelletier went on to become a psychiatrist.
 In 1903, Pelletier conducted a campaign with the support of the feminist newspaper La Fronde to support the eligibility of women for all types of medical specialisation, most relevantly to the examination for psychiatric internships.

 She was also notable as a female Freemason.
 Pelletier was a member of the La Nouvelle Jérusalem lodge, becoming a member in 1904.
 The lodge had both male and female members, and, although politically active, she was often at odds with her lodge in her efforts to promote the emancipation of women.

+A staunch feminist, Pelletier fought for women's suffage and abortion.
+In July 1906, she and other suffragists, including Caroline Kauffmann, invaded the French Chamber of Deputies and showered down from the gallery pink slips of paper containing an appeal for the right to vote.

 Pelletier was partially paralyzed by a stroke in 1937.
 However, she continued to openly practice abortion, and was arrested in 1939.
 Following her arrest she was interned in an asylum and her physical and mental health deteriorated.
 She died within the year.